Skip to content

 From the outset of your course, you will start to learn the laws, regulations and guidance relevant to your practise as well as the skills and knowledge you will need to treat patients.
 The university will support you in your journey from student to practitioner.
 Occasionally, however, concerns may arise which cannot be remedied through support or remediation and universities must have processes in place to identify and handle students whose conduct or health raises concern about their fitness to study or practise.

-The Procedure for Consideration of Fitness to Study or Practise (PDF) sets out the process by which St George’s will consider such matters.
+The university launched a new Fitness to Study/Practise Procedure from the start of 2024/25 academic year which sets out the process by which St George’s will consider such matters.

 What you need to know